 Tips and best practices are included in the webinars provided to our operations teams on how to create sustainable, safe and inclusive experiences.

-Additionally, we are developing our own DEI project planning guidelines and specific training for our teams.
+Additionally, in 2021, we have developed our own DEI project planning guidelines and specific training for our teams.

 Sustainability strategy for Associations

 Associations are in a unique position.
 Not only can they have a direct impact on sustainability through their own operations and business practices, they also can amplify that impact by motivating and encouraging their members and member organisations to follow certain guiding principles and codes of conduct.

 Associations can have big impacts on sustainable development through their core functions and offerings: